 Please see this video to get a better handle on these styles here:

-How to Practice Breaststroke and Butterfly at Home?
+Can You Practice Breaststroke and Butterfly at Home?

 While very few of us have a pool at home they can use between swimming lessons, kids can still practice the technical aspect of these strokes while watching TV.